Like this?

 • whether their content feels human

 This is why vague, overly corporate CEO content falls flat.
-If you want a sense of why vagueness creeps in, Why your tone of voice sounds vague walks through it.
+If you want a sense of why vagueness creeps in, why your tone of voice sounds vague walks through it.

 1. Perspective on the industry